jenkinsci/jira-trigger-plugin/README.md

 that your JIRA instance is unable to hit your Jenkins instance due to network connectivity issue.

 ### Getting help
-Either post a question to StackOverflow with `jenkins-jira-trigger` tag or file a bug to [JENKINS issue tracker](https://issues.jenkins-ci.org/secure/Dashboard.jspa) with `jira-trigger-plugin` component.
+File a bug to [JENKINS issue tracker](https://issues.jenkins-ci.org/secure/Dashboard.jspa) with `jira-trigger-plugin` component.

 ## Running Acceptance Test